tinvukhac/deep-spatial-partitioning/README.md

 ### Preprocessing ###
 After collect the histogram and the metadata for all partitioning techniques.
 We can create one data point for the training/testing purpose as follows:
-* Extract and flatten histogram:
+* Extract and flatten histogram: get the histogram of the dataset and flatten it to a vector.
-* Compute the best technique in a specific quality metric:
+* Compute the best technique in a specific quality metric: compute the quality metrics of partitioned files in different partitioning techniques.

-Those functions could be found in 'preprocessing.py'
+Those functions could be found in 'preprocessing.py'.

+So far, given a dataset, we are able to generate a data point (X, ys) with X is the histogram vector and ys is the label of the best partitioning technique in terms of a specific quality metric.
+We do this process for thousand of datasets in different histogram sizes.
+These data points are stored at 'data/train_and_test'.
+We will use these data points for our training and testing purpose.

 ### Train and test the model ###